BoyuanJackChen/LDA_Numpy_Implementation/README.md

 # Baby_LDA_Implementation

-This is a tiny LDA implementation from Boyuan Chen.
+This is a python implementation of LDA with a tiny example.
 The goal is to help first-time topic-modeling learners to acquire the knowledge faster.
-The corpus looks like:
+The corpus looks like this:
 <pre>
 X = np.array([
     [0, 0, 1, 2, 2],